Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

-{\bf Key Proof Idea of Theorem \ref{thm:nonconverge}. } The proof of Theorem \ref{thm:nonconverge} is rather involved and we are not aware of any result of similar spirit in the literature.
-Due to space limit, we highlight the key ideas here but defer the formal proof to Appendix \ref{append:nonconverge}.
-Without loss of generality we simply consider player B and let the action set be $\{b_1,\cdots,b_K\}$.
-The key to our proof is to show the existence of a constant $c_0>1$ such that if B's action probabilities $p_B(t)$ at time $t$ concentrate mostly on $\{b_1, \cdots, b_n\}$ for the first $T_{n}$ rounds, then it must also concentrate on $\{b_1, \cdots, b_{n+1}\}$ for the first $T_{n+1}=c_0T_{n}$ rounds.
-The intuition behind this fact comes from the careful design of the DIR game: in the DIR game, any pure action looks very profitable before it becomes dominated and thus could have accumulated a very large score before the DA algorithm starts to penalize it.
-As a result, the DA algorithm has to suffer additional rounds \emph{proportional to the current time step} to eliminate the next action, and thus incurs an exponential convergence time.
-It turns out that this intuition can be made formal, but with a quite intricate induction argument.
+\paragraph{Overview of the Proof.} The proof of Theorem \ref{thm:nonconverge} is involved and requires new ideas since we are not aware of any result of similar spirit in the literature.
+We start by highlighting the key ideas here before diving into the technical arguments.
+Without loss of generality, we consider player B and let the action set be $\{b_1,\cdots,b_K\}$.
+The key to our proof is to show the existence of a constant $c_0>1$ such that if B's action probabilities $p_B(t)$ at time $t$ concentrate on $\{b_1, \cdots, b_n\}$ for the first $T_{n}$ rounds, then it must also concentrate on $\{b_1, \cdots, b_{n+1}\}$ for the first $T_{n+1}=c_0T_{n}$ rounds.
+The intuition behind this fact comes from the property of the DIR game: any pure action looks very profitable before it becomes iteratively dominated and thus could have accumulated a very large score before any \algoclass{} algorithm starts to penalize it.
+As a result, any \algoclass{} algorithm has to suffer additional rounds \emph{proportional to the current time step} to eliminate the next action, which incurs an exponential convergence time.
+A intricate induction is needed to make this intuition a formal argument, which we formally show next.

-\begin{remark} \cite{cohen2017hedging} showed that under full information feedback setting, the EW algorithm with decreasing learning rate $\eta_t=\frac{1}{t^b}$ for $ 0<b<1$ eliminates dominated actions at an exponential rate.
-They remarked that EW can be extended to the situations where it takes multiple iterations to eliminate dominated strategies, so that the sequence of play induced by EW will ultimately eliminate all dominated strategies of the game.
-Our Theorem \ref{thm:nonconverge} shows that the number of rounds needed by their algorithm will, unfortunately, be exponential in the elimination length.
-That is, it is easy to eliminate dominated actions for one iteration, but difficult to iteratively eliminate them all.

-\cite{cohen2017hedging,mertikopoulos2019learning} showed the EW algorithm with proper learning rate converges to a pure Nash equilibrium exponentially fast with high probability if that equilibrium satisfies a global variational stability.
-Our negative result does not contradict their results because the global variational stability condition does not hold in the Diamond-in-the-Rough games.
-The verification of this claim can be found in Appendix \ref{append:variational}.

-\cite{laraki2013higher} considered the replicator dynamics, a continuous-time framework for EW, and showed the KL-divergence of any iteratively dominated action and the strategy following this learning dynamics grows to infinity over time.
-This result completely matches with ours that all iteratively dominated actions will be eliminated as $t\to \infty$.
-However, we remark that the convergence rates in continuous-time dynamics are not necessarily meaningful, as the time parameter can be reparametrized arbitrarily; it is unclear how a time-dependent rate can be translated to its corresponding rate in the discrete-time framework as a function of iterations, because infinitely many iterations are required to exactly simulate a continuous dynamics.
-Therefore, our exponential time convergence result is a more explicit characterization of the learning barrier in iterative dominance elimination.